pierreraby/express-bloom-guard/README.md

 This repository is for testing and benchmarking purposes only.

-To launch the server, client, etc., use the command of your favorite package manager, such as
+To launch the server, client, etc. in the benchmarks directory, use the command of your favorite package manager, such as

 `pnpm run bench`.